flowchart TD

 210.4 4.
 Data Augmentation as Regularization

 Data augmentation enlarges the effective training set by applying label preserving transformations \(g \in \mathcal{G}\) to inputs.
-For images these include random crops, horizontal flips, color jitter, rotations, and learned policies such as AutoAugment and RandAugment.
+For images these include random crops, horizontal flips, color jitter, rotations, and learned policies such as RandAugment.

 210.4.1 4.1 Vicinal Risk and Invariance